 The ADC core output samples are formatted in a specific fashion for each JMODE setting based on the transport layer settings for that JMODE.
 The following tables show the specific mapping formats for a single frame for each JMODE.
-The symbol definitions used in the JMODE tables is provided in $\frac{1}{5}$ 6-20.
+The symbol definitions used in the JMODE tables is provided in 表 6-20.
 In all mappings the tail bits (T) are 0 (zero).
 All samples are formatted as MSB first, LSB last.
+In JMODEs where N' exceeds the N parameter, the LSBs are set to 0.